 The data cleansing process ensures data quality and utility by catching and correcting errors before further processing.
 The following are the data cleansing process followed:

 Data reconciliation ensures that the business-critical conversion event data syncs with the recorded OLTP transaction.
 It also recalculates the aggregated results to handle late events to improve overall data accuracy.

-Enriched data enables you to gain valuable insights about your audience segments and alter your marketing
+Enriched data enables you to gain valuable insights about your audience segments and alter your

 and business strategies to suit the audience.

 We employ the following methodologies to enrich your data: